top of page

 Chairperson

 I have lived in Pinehurst off and on since 1981(full time since 1989).
 I have a background in construction, was a business owner (Pinehurst Lodge 1989-2006), domestic water systems 2000-2018, and property management 2006-2018.
-Currently, project manager for Oak to Timberline Fire Safe Council 2018- present.
+I have previously been the vice chair and project manager for Oak to Timberline Fire Safe Council.

 Dorothy (Dotty) Woolum